GRADUATION & COMMENCEMENT

 Changing Degree Expected Term

-If you are a “past-term candidate” in other words, if you declared a past term as your degree expected term but did not complete your graduation requirements by that date—you must re-declare your degree expected term by submitting a Declaration of Candidacy Form to the Registrar’s Office at 1113 Murphy Hall.
-This form is available online through the Registrar’s Office
+If you are a “past-term candidate” (in other words, if you declared a past term as your degree expected term but did not complete your graduation requirements by that date)—you must re-declare your degree expected term.
+Information can be reviewed on the Registrar’s Office website .

 Degree Expected Term and EAP

-Students completing their work in Spring Quarter through the Education Abroad Program should declare Summer Session as their Degree Expected Term to allow time for the arrival and processing of transcripts.
-Make sure you have checked with an Honors counselor and your major department regarding any necessary petitions or other paperwork before you go abroad.
+Make sure you have checked with an academic advisor in the College and your major department regarding any necessary petitions or other paperwork before you go abroad.

 Verifying your Degree Expected Term

 You may check your degree expected term at any time through MyUCLA .
-If you still have questions about your degree candidacy status, you should speak with a counselor in your College Advising unit or make an inquiry at the Registrar’s Office (1113 Murphy Hall).
+If you still have questions about your degree candidacy status, you should speak with an academic advisor in your College Advising unit or make an inquiry at the Registrar’s Office (1113 Murphy Hall).

 Final Quarter Not at UCLA